Ricky Ledo

-Ricardo Julio Ledo (born September 10, 1992) is an American professional basketball player for the Beirut Club of the Lebanese Basketball League.
+Ricardo Julio Ledo (born September 10, 1992) is an American professional basketball player for the Trotamundos de Carabobo of the Superliga Profesional de Baloncesto (SPB).
 He committed to play for the Providence Friars, but the National Collegiate Athletic Association (NCAA) ruled him academically ineligible to play during his freshman season in 2012–13.
 Ledo never played for the Friars that season, and at the end of the year he declared he was entering the 2013 NBA draft.

 High school career

 During his high school career, Ledo spent his first two years enrolled at Bishop Hendricken High School in Warwick, Rhode Island.
 Ledo attended St. Andrew's School in Barrington, Rhode Island, Notre Dame Preparatory School in Fitchburg, Massachusetts, and South Kent School in South Kent, Connecticut.
 At St. Andrew's, Ledo's squad finished second in the NEPSAC Class B conference; at Notre Dame, he led the team to the Prep National Finals; and, at South Kent, he was a Second Team All-Conference performer as a senior.